Security limitations for SQL Server on Linux

 If you don't plan to connect your SQL Server containers to Windows Active Directory, the password expiration is hard-coded to 90 days, if you use SQL Server authentication only.
 To work around this issue, consider changing the CHECK_EXPIRATION policy.

-For more information about security features available in SQL Server, see the Security Center for SQL Server Database Engine and Azure SQL Database.
+For more information about security features available in SQL Server, see the Security for SQL Server Database Engine and Azure SQL Database.